abd-minoo/project-mv/README.md

 # project-mv
 Hi, I am Minoo Vasudevan!
-I am an aspiring data analyst who will present multiple analysis projects in the near future.
+I will present multiple analysis projects in the near future.
-I am open-minded towards working with a variety of datasets that indicate different client needs.
+As an aspiring data analyst, I am open to working many datasets that indicate different client needs.